List of Ultraman Neos characters

 This is the character list of the 2000 direct to video Ultra Series Ultraman Neos.

 HEART

-HEART (ハート, Hāto) is a special search team consist of particularly excellent members of the International Defense Agency's DJ members.
+HEART (ハート, Hāto) is a special search team consist of particularly excellent members of the DJ's members.
 Its main objective is to deal with various mysterious incidents and difficult cases.
 In addition, HEART is operated under the control of the Government of Japan and the Cabinet Information Bureau (内閣情報局, Naikaku Jōhō-kyoku), since the general headquarters of DJ exists in Japan.
 In the pilot short of Ultraman Neos, HEART was preceded by GSG to fight against Alien Zamu but defeated by his sheer might.

 HEART's name is a reference to the recurring themes of "love", "courage" and "romance" in the Ultra Series.